oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

 - a producer DPC++ kernel (ProducerBefore) that reads data from a buffer and writes it to a pipe (ProducerToConsumerBeforePipe), and
 - a consumer DPC++ kernel (ConsumerBefore) that reads data from the pipe (ProducerToConsumerBeforePipe), performs two computation operations on the pipe data and then outputs the result to a buffer.

-After compiling and running dynamic_profiler.cpp with the Dynamic Profiler (see [Running the Sample](#running-the-sample) for more information), open the Bottom-Up window of the CPU/FPGA Interaction viewpoint in the Intel&reg; VTune™ Profiler to view the overall kernel performance data.
+After compiling and running dynamic_profiler.cpp with the Dynamic Profiler (see [Running the Sample](#running-the-sample) for more information), open the Bottom-Up window of the CPU/FPGA Interaction viewpoint in the Intel&reg; VTune&trade; Profiler to view the overall kernel performance data.
 You should see that ProducerBefore's pipe write (on line 68) has a stall percentage of nearly 100%.
 This shows that the ProducerBefore kernel is writing so much data to the pipe that it is filling up and stalling.
 From this, it can be concluded that the consumer kernel is reading data more slowly than the producer is writing it, causing the bottleneck.
 This is likely because the consumer kernel is performing several compute heavy operations on the data from the pipe, causing a large time delay before the next datapoint can be read.
 Recalling the ideal kernel described earlier, this would indicate that this design is not optimized and can possibly be improved.

 ##### Post-optimization Version #####